sgotti/glide-vc/README.md

   glide-vc [flags]

 Flags:
-      --dryrun     just output what will be removed --no-tests   remove also go test files (requires --only-go) --only-go    keep only go files (including go test files)
+      --dryrun           just output what will be removed --no-legal-files   remove also licenses and legal files --no-tests         remove also go test files (requires --only-go) --only-go          keep only go files (including go test files)
 ```

 You have to run `glide-vc`, or (if glide is installed) `glide vc` inside your current project directory.